Jsundstrom0223/should_it_be_hyphenated/api_explanation.md

 if spelling suggestions are available, it will return those too.

 ## Parsing the JSON
+{JS FIX!!!!!!}
-The `parse_response` function parses the JSON returned by the API and sorts all relevant
+The `sort_entries` function parses the JSON returned by the API and sorts all relevant
 entries into four entry types, each of which has a corresponding function.
 Those functions,
 described below, further parse the entries and prepare the entry information that will be
 shown to the user.